 The new shopping experience:

 Dutch architecture firm OMA has restored the historic Fondaco dei Tedeschi in Venice, adding new entrances and wood-panelled escalators to turn the 16th-century building into a department store.
 Now Venice has a contemporary urban department store staging a diverse range of activities, from shopping to cultural events, social gatherings and everyday life.
 Edited with an eye on the luxury market, the stock consist mainly Italian, brands.
-Gucci and Bottega Veneta hold court on the ground level alongside an Italian specialist gourmet corner, while a spiralling ribbon of cardinal red escalators rise to the upper floors, which stock women’s fashion and jewellery men’s fashion and watches and women’s shoes and beauty.
+Gucci and Bottega Veneta hold court on the ground level alongside an Italian specialist gourmet corner, while a spiraling ribbon of cardinal red escalators rise to the upper floors, which stock jewelry women’s fashion and jewelry men’s fashion and watches and women’s shoes and beauty.
+For best jewelry women’s fashion and jewelry men’s fashion, you can click this cuban links for great help!